 Day Three

 • Afternoon: Go shopping!
-Remember Five Daughters from yesterday?
-Well it is just up the street from some local Nashville favorites like Imogene and Willie and MODA, and larger national chains like Madewell and Reese Witherspoon’s Draper James.
+Hit up local Nashville favorites like Imogene and Willie and MODA, or larger national chains like Madewell and Draper James in 12 South.

 • Evening: Stay in and have fun with your bride-to-be.
-If you’re at Bode, the room can come stocked for your needs – whether that’s dinner fixings, a bottle of champagne, you name it.
+If you're at Bode, we can pre-stock your fridge with dinner fixings, champagne, whatever you need.
 Toast to your time together and your last night in Nashville.

 Nashville Bachelorette Party FAQ